phly/phly-expressive-mustache/doc/book/usage.md

             //     'second/non-namespaced/path',
             // ],
         ],
         'suffix'    => '...', // Alternate template suffix to use.
+        'separator' => '...', // Alternate directory separator character used in template names.
         'resolvers' => [
             // List of classes and/or service names referring to
             // Phly\Mustache\Resolver\ResolverInterface implementations to